affeldt-aist/ssrmint/README.md

 see description in [setup.py](setup.py)

+## requirements

+python-setuptools, python-pygments (Debian packages) (has been tested on a Debian 9.4 machine with Python 2.7.13)

 ## install

 * type `make install`
-* has been test on a Debian 9.4 machine with Python 2.7.13 and the python-pygments Debian package installed
 * check the style and the lexer have been installed: `pygmentize -L lexers`, `pygmentize -L styles`

 ## usage